jaureguio/coursesPlayground/javascript/react/kcd-react-beginners-guide.md

 To apply styles to our React components, we can set class and id attributes to the JSX syntax that will be compiled into properties to the props object passed to `React.createElement()`.
 Additionally, inline styles can be applied with the reserved key prop `styles` in React.

   - It is important to remember that because JSX is compiled to JS and not HTML, we have to use `className` instead of `class` when defining a class for the element (this is due to conflicts with the `class` keyword in JS.
 This happens with other keywords as well).

+## Use Event Handlers with React

+React makes some serious optimization on the DOM native events.
+Our event handlers receive what is called a `SyntheticEvent` object.
+The native event, although not commonly accessed, it is contained inside the syntethic event.

+## Manage State in a React Component with the useState Hook